sujatann/M2-EmbSys/Project/README.md

 # 3.Components
 ## The main components are,
 * Arduino Uno.
-* Ultrasonic sensor Module
+* Ultrasonic sensor Module.
 * 16x2 LCD.
-* Scale
-* Bread board
-* 5 volt battery
-* Connecting wires
+* Servo motor.

 **Arduino Uno: Arduino is an open-source electronics platform based on easy-to-use hardware and software.
 Arduino boards are able to read inputs - light on a sensor, a finger on a button, or a Twitter message - and turn it into an output - activating a motor, turning on an LED, publishing something online.

-**Ultrasonic sensor Module:(The ultrasonic Sensor is considered to be a digital sensor because the microcontroller reads a digital signal from it.)
+**Ultrasonic sensor Module: (The ultrasonic Sensor is considered to be a digital sensor because the microcontroller reads a digital signal from it.)
 There are many types of Arduino distance sensors, but in this project we have used the HC-SR04 to measure distance in range of 2cm-400cm with an accuracy of 3mm.
 The sensor module consists of an ultrasonic transmitter, receiver and control circuit.
 The working principle of ultrasonic sensor is as follows:

 * High level signal is sent for 10us using Trigger.
 * The module sends eight 40 KHz signals automatically, and then detects whether pulse is received or not.
 * If the signal is received, then it is through high level.
 The time of high duration is the time gap between sending and receiving the signal.

-**LCD(Actuator):This display offers a way to interface your microcontroller to the outside world.
+**LCD(Actuator): This display offers a way to interface your microcontroller to the outside world.
 It's one of the main output devices in your kit.

+**Servo motor: A servomotor (or servo motor) is a rotary actuator or linear actuator that allows for precise control of angular or linear position, velocity and acceleration.
+It consists of a suitable motor coupled to a sensor for position feedback.

 # 4. Block diagrams.